blackcellltd/Detection-as-Code-Tools/README.md

 This repository is built around the following principles:

-- **Detection-as-Code** – Detections are treated as code artifacts (versioned, reviewed, tested, and deployed like software).
+- **Detection-as-Code**: Detections are treated as code artifacts (versioned, reviewed, tested, and deployed like software).
-- **Platform abstraction** – Sigma rules provide vendor-agnostic detection logic that can be converted into SIEM-specific query languages.
+- **Platform abstraction**: Sigma rules provide vendor-agnostic detection logic that can be converted into SIEM-specific query languages.
-- **Automation-ready** – Designed to integrate into CI/CD pipelines for validation, packaging, and deployment.
+- **Automation-ready**: Designed to integrate into CI/CD pipelines for validation, packaging, and deployment.

 ### Detection-as-Code

 All detection logic and metadata are stored as code.
 This allows teams to:

-- Use **version control** for detections
+- Use version control for detections
 - Track changes over time (diffs, history, authorship)
 - Enforce peer reviews and approvals
 - Standardize structure and required fields
 - Integrate detections into CI/CD pipelines

 ### Platform Abstraction (Sigma)

-Detection logic is written in **Sigma**, an open, platform-agnostic detection rule format.
+Detection logic is written in Sigma, an open, platform-agnostic detection rule format.
 This enables:

 - A single source of truth for detection logic
 - Portability across SIEM platforms